joshvoigts/vecbit/README.md

 ## Why?

-A good excuse for learning how to implement rust web APIs and web API authentication.
+An excuse for learning how to implement rust web APIs and web API authentication.

 ## Setup